oar-team/colmet/README.md

 #### Temperature

-This backend gets temperatures from /sys/class/thermal/thermal_zone*/temp
+This backend gets temperatures from `/sys/class/thermal/thermal_zone*/temp`

 Usage : start colmet-node with option `--enable-temperature`

 A file named temperature_mapping.[timestamp].csv is created in the working directory.
-It establishes the correspondence between `counter_1`, `counter_2`, etc from hdf5 files and the actual name of the metric.
+It establishes the correspondence between `counter_1`, `counter_2`, etc from collected data and the actual name of the metric.